Raiders of the Lost Ark: Music

-John Williams served as composer for Raiders of the Lost Ark.
+John Williams composed the score for Raiders of the Lost Ark.
 He said the music did not have to be serious for the film and was instead theatrical and excessive.
 Williams spent a few weeks working on the Indiana Jones theme, more commonly known as "The Raiders March" that plays during the main character's heroic scenes.
 Two separate pieces were played for Spielberg, who wanted to use both.
 These pieces became the main theme and musical bridge of "The Raiders March".

 For the romantic theme, Williams took inspiration from older films like the drama Now, Voyager (1942) to create something more emotionally monumental that he felt would contrast well with the film's humor and lighter moments.
 Williams used "dark" orchestral pieces to represent the actions of the Nazis, using the "seventh degree on the scale of the bottom".
 He said this signified a militaristic evil.
 To create something suitably biblical for the Ark of the Covenant, he used a mix of chorus and orchestra.